mushyfruit/vr-houdini-camera/README.md

 ## Installation
 * Copy the "VR_Houdini_Camera.json" package file to $HOME/houdini19.5/packages and edit the path to point to root folder of VR Houdini Camera.
 * Install the necessary python libraries with `pip install -r requirements.txt`
+* Ensure your VR Devices are enabled and tracking.

+### Tips:
+* Disable SteamVR Home for improved performance.
+Make sure to Enable Developer Settings on the SteamVR settings to do this.

 ## Usage
 * Record VR Input from HMD or Controllers directly to a Houdini Viewport Camera.